To use instant setup proxies or not?

 What is an Instant Setup Proxy

 I want to be clear about the terms here.
 An instant setup proxy provider is one that, upon receiving your payment, sends you your proxies immediately.
 Not within minutes or hours, but now.
-These systems tend to be fully automated; after you create an account and enter payment, the system will dispatch the amount of proxies you purchased to you via email.
+These systems tend to be fully automated; after you create an account and enter payment, the system will dispatch the number of proxies you purchased to you via email.

 How do the providers do this?